kdimmler2/Genomic_Prediction_RF_GB/README.md

 ## Repository Structure

-- `data_preprocessing/` — scripts and outputs for preparing training and validation datasets
+- `data_preprocessing/` — scripts and outputs for preparing training and validation datasets (note that the demo data outputs are in here on download)
-- `random_forest/` — random forest training workflow
+- `random_forest/` — random forest training workflow (note that the demo data outputs are in here on download)
-- `gradient_boosting/` — gradient boosting training workflow
+- `gradient_boosting/` — gradient boosting training workflow (note that the demo data outputs are in here on download)
 - `elastic_net/` — elastic net modeling in R
 - `R_scripts/` — supporting R scripts for downstream analysis and interpretation
 - `demo_data/` — example input files